 In the @TBInnovates start-up tech accelerator workshops, we discuss product discovery and validation in some form almost every week.
 As part of those discussions, I often refer to several helpful books, podcasts, and even movies that reinforce these lessons.

-While I don’t expect those in the program to read all of them cover to cover, it is important to highlight some essential ideas that we drill down on in each cohort.
-If you are in a similar situation, starting your own tech start-up, you will likely need to explore these same concepts to understand and build your business.
+While I don’t expect those founders that are participating in the program to read all of them cover to cover, it is important to highlight some essential ideas that we drill down on in each cohort.
+If you are in a similar situation, starting your own tech start-up, you will likely need to explore these same concepts to understand and launch your business.

 To help you get started, here are some simple summaries and key ideas that capture the essence of the books I discuss.